 Another special feature is the Powerhouse Shaft Technology.
 The handle of the Apocalypse is hollow for several reasons.
 It allows the string to be stretched the full 22 inches into the handle.
 This means more power and leverage when you hit the ball.
 Also, the hollow shaft places the mass of the racquet closer to the hitting surface.
 Again, this means more power.

 Extreme LongString technology means that the strings on the Apocalypse are as long as they possibly can be.
-The longer the string, the better deflection and power you get from the racquet.
+The longer the string, the better deflection, and the power you get from the racquet.
 Older players will benefit from the racquet doing most of the work as they play.

 Zero Richter Tubes help to minimize vibration in the racquet and the bypass stringing system skips two holes.
 The ball never hits two main strings at a time.
 The frame is a graphite and titanium composite, for strength and flexibility.
 The two cylinder frame increases the durability of the frame and also makes the frame stiffer, so your shots are more powerful.